 The Dunlap Neighbors do not oppose the mission of providing housing support for our low-income families and brothers and sisters.
-But we believe this specific project is the wrong Exhibit H project in the wrong place.
+But we believe this specific project is the wrong place.

 We, the residents, property owners, businesses, and employees of the Mohawk Area of OTR and surrounding areas Oppose the 2000 Dunlap Street PSH Development.